Stout Memorial Grove at Jedediah Smith Redwoods State Park

 • Howland Hill Road.
 A visit to Jedediah Smith Redwoods State Park isn’t complete without a drive on at least part of Howland Hill Road--one of the best redwoods drives in California!
 Beginning a couple miles east of Crescent City, a narrow, unpaved stretch of this scenic road travels through a forest of towering old-growth redwoods.
 It follows Mill Creek through the heart of the park and then becomes Douglas Park Road (paved) as you near Hiouchi.
 Enjoy numerous pull-outs along the way plus access to Boy Scout Tree Trail and Stout Grove.
 Plan for about 30-45 minutes for the 10-mile drive but be sure to allow extra time for hiking!
 NOTE: RVs and trailers are not advised on this narrow dirt road.
 We had our side view mirror clipped by a passing truck on one very narrow section when the driver thought he had room to squeeze by!

-Jedediah Smith Redwoods State Park What to See and Do
+Howland Hill Road at Jedediah Smith Redwoods State Park

 • Walker Road.
 This short scenic drive, located just off Highway 199, passes through a redwood forest and dead ends at the Smith River.
 There are pull-outs along the way as well as parking to access the Simpson-Reed Grove, the Peterson Memorial Trail and the Leiffer-Ellsworth Loop Trail.
 NOTE: This road is only recommended for cars since there is no space for large vehicles or trailers to turn around.